Call us now +44 (0)1794 830005

-Scooter Handlebars - Buying Advice
+Scooter Handlebars - Buying Guide

 There are several different types of handlebars on the market.
-Brand names include but are not limited to Slamm, 81 Customs, Grit, French ID, Mutts, Cropley, JD Bug, Blazer and Madd Gear (MGP).
+Brand names include but are not limited to Slamm, 81 Customs, Grit, French ID, Mutts, Sacrifice, JD Bug, Blazer and Madd Gear (MGP).
 Any scooter can customize its handlebar although its more common to do so on extreme scooters.
-Don’t worry if your kids’ scooter isn’t the same brand as the accessory you wish to purchase.
+Don't worry if your kids' scooter isn't the same brand as the accessory you wish to purchase.

 Handlebars come in a wide variety of lengths and widths, as such its always worth checking handlebars will fit before purchasing them.
 Feel free to give us a call or send us an e-mail for advice on whether the part is suitable for your scooter.